 Best time to visit Sweden

 The southern part of Sweden has a moderate maritime climate.
-This weather is fairly similar to the weather in the Netherlands.
-That is why we recommend visiting the south of Sweden in the summer months.
-The temperatures are then pleasant to explore the cities and beautiful nature.
+This weather is quite similar to the weather in the Netherlands.
+Therefore, we recommend visiting the south of Sweden in the summer months.
+The temperatures are then pleasant for exploring the cities and beautiful nature.

-The northern part of Sweden, also called Swedish Lapland, has a cool continental climate.
-The difference between summer and winter is very big in this area.
-In the summer the sun does not set here, which ensures that you can see the midsummer sun very well.
+The northern part of Sweden, also known as Swedish Lapland, has a cool continental climate.
+The difference between summer and winter is very large in this area.
+In the summer, the sun does not set here, which means you can see the midnight sun very well.
 The winters are very cold in Swedish Lapland, with temperatures that can drop to -20 degrees Celsius.
-During this period the Northern Lights are clearly visible, and there is snow everywhere.
+During this period, the Northern Lights are clearly visible, and there is snow everywhere.
 A unique period to discover this region.